Feast of the Most Holy Redeemer

-The Feast of the Most Holy Redeemer was a Catholic liturgical feast.
+The Feast of the Most Holy Redeemer is a Catholic liturgical feast.
 It is celebrated in Venice as the Festa del Redentore.
 It is also celebrated by the Redemptorists and was celebrated in the City of Rome.

 The feast is found only in the special calendar of some dioceses and religious orders, and is celebrated with proper Mass and Office either on the third Sunday of July or on 23 October.
 In Venice this feast has been observed for more than three centuries with great solemnity.
-Moroni in his "Dizionario" gives some interesting data concerning the origin of this feast.
+Gaetano Moroni in his "Dizionario" gives some interesting data concerning the origin of this feast.
 In 1576 a plague broke out in Venice which in a few days carried off thousands of victims.
-To avert this scourge the Senate vowed to erect a splendid temple to the Redeemer of mankind, and to offer therein each year on the third Sunday of July public and solemn services of thanksgiving.
+To avert this scourge the Venetian Senate vowed to erect a splendid temple to the Redeemer of mankind, and to offer therein each year on the third Sunday of July public and solemn services of thanksgiving.
 Scarcely had the plague ceased when they began to fulfil their vow.
 The church was designed by the famous Andrea Palladio, and the corner-stone was laid by the Patriarch Trevisan on 3 May, 1577.
 The celebrated painters Paolo Veronese and Jacopo Tintoretto decorated the interior.
 The church was consecrated in 1592, and, at the urgent solicitations of Pope Gregory XIII, placed in charge of the Capuchin Fathers.